Genivia/ugrep/README.md

-  and comments may span multiple lines), `-tc,c++` searches C and C++ source code files only, `-n` shows line numbers in the output, `-w` matches exact words (for example, `mainly` won't be matched), and the `-f` options specify two pre-defined installed patterns to match and ignore strings and comments in the input.
+  and comments may span multiple lines), `-tc,c++` searches C and C++ source code files only, `-n` shows line numbers in the output, `-w` matches exact words (for example, `mainly` won't be matched), and the `-f` options specify two predefined installed patterns to match and ignore strings and comments in the input.

 - **ugrep produces hexdumps for binary matches**.
 For example, to search for a